iExecBlockchainComputing/iexec-tutorials/CloudCoinAnalysis/README.md

 # CloudCoinAnalysis

-Analysis of the 3 main cryptocurrencies offering a cloud computing solution or similar: golem, sonm and iexec
+Analysis of the 3 main cryptocurrencies offering a cloud computing solution:  GOLEM, SONM and IEXEC

-The application runs on top of iExec platform and generate a market report, it performs exploratory data analysis and builds machine learning models to predict market prices in future 30 days for the above 3 cryptocurrencies.
+The application runs on top of iExec platform and generate a market report, it performs exploratory data analysis and use machine learning algorithm to predict market prices in future 30 days for the above 3 cryptocurrencies and Bitcoin.

-About iExec:
+## About iExec:

 iExec is building the future of the Internet infrastructure by decentralizing the cloud computing market.
 It is the first blockchain-based cloud computing marketplace.
 The iExec network connects cloud resource sellers with cloud resource buyers, encouraging an ecosystem of decentralized and autonomous, privacy-preserving applications.